edgedb/easy-edgedb/chapter2/index.md

 };
 ```

-But if you were to type `class := 'wrestler'` it wouldn't work:
+But if you were to type `class := 'Wrestler'` it wouldn't work:

 ```
-edgedb error: InvalidValueError: invalid input value for enum 'default::Class': "wrestler"
+edgedb error: InvalidValueError: invalid input value for enum 'default::Class': "Wrestler"
 ```

 Now let's do a select on the abstract type `Person` to see the objects inside, plus the properties common to both: `name` and `places_visited`.